The three EJP seminar series offer opportunities for cross-disciplinary dialogue and exchange.

 The Entropocene seminar aims at opening a transdisciplinary and interscientific debate about the notion of entropy (in the fields of thermodynamic physics, biology, theory of information, economy, social sciences, and philosophy) and to explore the economic and political challenges raised by this epistemological question in the context of the Anthropocene.

 Please visit here for more details on the Entropocene seminars.
+The recordings can be found on the Entropocene seminar playlist.

 For more information about our seminars, please contact firstname.lastname@example.org.